levnikmyskin/hyprland-virtual-desktops/README.md

  - If you switch to workspace 3, your active screen will go to workspace 3, whereas the other screen will stay on whichever workspace it is currently on.

 You may think of a virtual desktop, instead, as a "single" workspace which extends across your screens (even though, internally, you will still have _n_ different workspaces on your _n_ monitors).
-If you've ever used KDE Plasma or Gnome with multiple screens, this plugin basically replicates that functionality.
+If you've ever used KDE Plasma (or Gnome, I think) with multiple screens, this plugin basically replicates that functionality.
 Taking the previous example: